Susan Headley: Biography

-On October 25, 1983, Headley testified in front of the Governmental Affairs oversight committee as to the technical capabilities and possible motivations of hackers and phone phreaks.
-At various times in the 1980s, she worked as a security consultant and a professional poker player.
-Journalists Katie Hafner and John Markoff wrote a book, Cyberpunk: Outlaws and Hackers on the Computer Frontier (1991), about Headley, Mitnick, de Payne, and other hackers.
-In 1995, Headley presented a talk at DEF CON about "Social Engineering and Psychological Subversion of Trusted Systems".
+"garbology": dumpster diving to find system documentation and other useful information thrown away by telephone company staff.
+On October 25, 1983 Headley testified in front of the U.S. Senate Committee on Governmental Affairs about the technical capabilities and motivations of hackers and phone phreaks.
+On 20/20 and in her Senate testimony, she explained that motivations for the hackers she knew included curiosity, challenge, and intense competition with each other rather than profit.
+In the 1980s, she worked as a security consultant and a professional poker player.
+In 1995, Headley presented a talk at DEF CON about "Social Engineering and Psychological Subversion of Trusted Systems", including about using seduction as part of strategies for social engineering.

+In 1991, journalists Katie Hafner and John Markoff published a book, Cyberpunk: Outlaws and Hackers on the Computer Frontier, about Headley, Mitnick, de Payne, and other hackers.
+Later, she was noted as one of only a few women among early phone phreaks and one of the earliest known female hackers.
+Writer Claire L. Evans, who profiled Headley in The Verge in 2022, described her as "a mythological figure in hacking history".
+As of 2024, a film based on the profile was in development.

 Public service

 Headley was elected to public office in California in 1994, as City Clerk of California City.

 Personal life

 Headley is married and lives in the Midwest.
-She is a coin collector.
+She is a coin collector and coin expert.